Chandrashekar-Dappin/Open-vino-Chatbot/README.md

 > Monocular Depth Estimation is the task of estimating scene depth using a single image.
 > It has many potential applications in robotics, 3D reconstruction, medical imaging and autonomous systems.
 > This tutorial uses a neural network model called MiDaS, which was developed by the Embodied AI Foundation.

+## Results from Person Counting System
+>By utilizing the OpenVINO runtime on Intel hardware,
+>the system achieves significant improvements in processing speed,
+>making it ideal for applications requiring real-time data,
+>such as occupancy management and traffic flow control in public spaces
+>and commercial settings.
+>